 The next day, Molly and I accompanied Professor Krause and his learned colleagues to the Morpurgo village.
 Kurniawan sent a party of young lads in outrigger canoes to pick us up.
 The size of the ocean surf was greatly diminished within the confines of the protected bay, and the strong Morpurgo boys used paddles to propel us across the placid waters.

 In stylish culottes that stopped at the knee, Rebekah and Kristin were adequately prepared for the tropical heat.
 Krause was also dressed more casually than normal, including an Australian style outback hat.
-Molly and I both wore khaki shorts and a low cut version of our military issue boots.
+Molly and I both wore khaki shorts and a low-cut version of our military issue boots.

-The village was built in a long man made clearing that ran parallel to the white sand beach.
+The village was built in a long man-made clearing that ran parallel to the white sand beach.
 The dwellings had steep thatched roofs with wide overhangs that afforded protection from the frequent afternoon downpours.
 We could see more of the small Morpurgo villages in the distance, along the perimeter of the bay.

 Professor Krause asked Kurniawan about the Dayak people, an indigenous ethnic group who had been wiped out by a mysterious jungle virus in the years following the Hydrogen War.
 “It’s noteworthy how the Morpurgos were completely unaffected.
-As if your people had some natural immunity.”
+As if your people had some type of natural immunity.”

 “It didn’t affect us at all.
 Maybe because of our diet or because we live here on the coast.
 The Dayak lived in the jungle.”

 “There’s an abandoned Dayak village not far from here, professor.”
 Kurniawan motioned in the direction of the interior.